XiaoxiaoRen-SJSU/fa18-202-two-plus-two/ProjectJournal/ProjectJournal_WenyanHe.md

 ## Week 4

 * What tasks I worked on:
+  - Implemented state pattern design to Thief, Bat, LandMonster classes
+  - Merged teammates' work with my own
 * What I plan to work on next:
+  - To fine-tune the game and put the finishing touches (such as visual and sound effects) to it

-* What tasks are blocked waiting on another team member:
+* What tasks are blocked waiting on another team member: N/A

 * XP Core Value I keep: